tommyclay/juv-morph-wind/README.md

 ## Overview

-The following repository contains codes and data to reproduce the main results of the paper, submitted to X.
+The following repository contains codes and data to reproduce the main results of the paper, submitted to Journal of Animal Ecology.

 There are 2 folders: "Codes" and "Data_inputs".
 The provided code should create "Data_outputs" and "Plots" folders.